zilexa/Homeserver/filesystem/README.md

   - If you make typos or mistakes in `/etc/fstab`, you mess up your systems ability to boot.
 The system will boot to terminal and you can then easily edit fstab and reboot, using `sudo nano /etc/fstab`.
 Alternatively, you can simply restore fstab from the backup (created during step 4): `sudo mv /etc/fstabbackup /etc/fstab` and reboot again.

 ### How to get an overview of your drives?
-- For an overview of your drives, open the Gnome Disks Utitlity (part of the App Menu top left if you used [post-install](https://github.com/zilexa/manjaro-gnome-post-install)).
+- For an overview of your drives, open the Gnome Disks Utility (part of the App Menu top left if you used [post-install](https://github.com/zilexa/manjaro-gnome-post-install)).
 - Run `sudo lsblk -f` - Shows drives, partitions and filesystems in a nice tree-view.
 Recommended.
 - Run `sudo fdisk -l` - lists physical drives and their partitions.
 Recommended especially for drives without filesystems.
 - Run `blkid` shows all UUIDs note usually you are only interested in the first UUID of each.